abz-conf/abz-conf.github.io/.github/src/content/site/2027/DoctoralSymposium.md

 - Current results and assessment
 - Future work

 Accepted papers will be published in the Springer LNCS proceedings.
-Page limits (including references and all appendices) for the final versions are 5 pages for doctoral symposium contributions.
+The page limits (including references and all appendices) for the final version of the doctoral symposium papers is 5 pages.

 <div style="display: flex; align-items: center; gap: 40px; flex-wrap: wrap;">
 <img src="/img/Springer_Logo.jpg"><img src="/img/LNCS-Logo.jpg">